saghul/pycares/docs/channel.rst

               - ttl

         .. note::
-            TTL is not implemented for CNAME, NS and PTR), so it's set to None.
+            TTL is not implemented for CNAME, NS and PTR), so it's set to -1.

     .. py:method:: cancel()